kiril-ibm/actor-google-search-scraper/README.md

 then you can greatly improve the speed of the crawl by setting **Results per page** (`resultsPerPage`) to 100, instead of crawling 10 pages each with 10 results.

+## Changelog
+Google Search Results Scraper is under active development.
+We are introducing new features and fixing bugs.
+Very often we have to hotfix the extractor when Google changes the page layout.
+Check our [Changelog](https://github.com/apify/actor-google-search-scraper/blob/master/CHANGELOG.md) for recent updates.